jeff-wolff/jw-site/src/pages/cuker/index.md

 twt: "0,0,0"
 tfbg: "hsla(0.0, 0.0%, 4.5%, 1.0)"
 ---
 Cuker Agency is a digital agency that provides robust e-commerce websites and digital marketing consulting.

+I conceptualized a design system for creating unique, but consistent looking work case studies.

-I was responsible for the front-end development of Cuker Agency's <a href="https://www.cukeragency.com/" target="_blank">new website</a>.
-I conceptialized a design system for easily creating unique, but consistent looking case studies.
-I also adapted the existing content to the new design.
+I was responsible for the front-end development of Cuker's <a href="https://www.cukeragency.com/" target="_blank">new website</a>.